How To Read Nutrition Labels While On Keto

 Step 1 – How to read food labels: Check the serving size.

-Serving Size (highlighted in red above): if you are counting carbs then you need to know how much of the food item will have the number of carbs, fiber, protein, etc that is shown on the label.
+Serving Size (highlighted in red in the image below): if you are counting carbs then you need to know how much of the food item will have the number of carbs, fiber, protein, etc that is shown on the label.
 Start by looking at the serving size to see what makes up a serving size.
 In this case 1 cup of this item is a serving size.
 If you eat 2 cups then all the nutrition information shown is doubled as these values on the label are per serving.

 Knowing the serving size and how many servings in a container help you to be mindful of how much you’re eating.
 It also helps with the next step which is determining how many net carbs are eating.
 But before we get to that let’s talk about carbs.